Nelson-Sl/typescript/Knowledge/00 AWS/004 Storage/01 RDS/04 Backup & Recovery Strategy.md

 Should be **triggered by user** & can keep the backup **as long as you want**

-# Restoring Aurora From S3
+# Restoring RDS From S3
 ---

 * Steps: Create a backup of existing database -> Store the backup file in S3 -> **Restore the backup file** onto a new RDS instance